-Edmund is also known as a writer.
-His recent book, The Hare with Amber Eyes, which traces his family history, has been an international bestseller and won many literary prizes.
+Edmund is also known as an author and has written widely on art and ceramics.
+His family memoir, The Hare with Amber Eyes (2010), has been translated into nearly 30 languages and has won many literary prizes.

 In 2011 he was awarded an OBE for his services to art.